We say it shouldn’t.

 Training and consultancy

 We keep up to date with the latest research and best practice, and are available for funded partnerships with local authorities, nursery providers and other early years organisations – helping them audit their processes; train their staff; develop successful male recruitment campaigns; do a better job of engaging with fathers and other male caregivers; and transform their approaches to gender.
-We are currently (2020-22) working with Kids Planet Day Nurseries, the third largest private nursery chain in the UK, to help them recruit and retain male apprentices, in an award-winning project funded by the Mayor of Greater Manchester.
+Amongst others, we’ve worked with Kids Planet Day Nurseries, the third largest private nursery chain in the UK; Spring Childcare; and PACEY.
 To discuss possible partnerships, contact us.

 Policy and research